 The Carnival squash is a descendant of squashes native to Mexico and was developed and introduced to the market in 1991 by plant breeder Ted Supernak of Harris Seeds in North America.
 Today Carnival squash is available at specialty grocers and farmers markets in North America, South America, Asia, Europe, and Australia.

 Recipes that include Carnival Squash.
 One is easiest, three is harder.

-People have spotted Carnival Squash using the Specialty Produce app for iPhone and Android.
+People have shared Carnival Squash using the Specialty Produce app for iPhone and Android.